Seacolor/ElinMOD/DanalinOfWater/README.md

 ### Amulet of the seas

-- Enchanted with Underwater Breathing, Charisma, and Swimming
+- Comes with the Charisma enchantment
-- Provides faction bonuses for all crafting skills
+- Provides faction enchantments for Water Breathing, Swimming, and every crafting skill

 ## Altars